aliu112/Library-management-system/README.md

  > As you complete each section you **must** remove the prompt text.
 Every *turnin* of this project includes points for formatting of this README so keep it clean and keep it up to date.
  > Prompt text is any lines beginning with "\<"
  > Replace anything between \<...\> with your project specifics and remove angle brackets.
 For example, you need to name your project and replace the header right below this line with that title (no angle brackets).
 # \<Library System\>
  Authors: \<[Chandler Mahkorn](https://github.com/CMahk)\> \<[Aaron Liu](https://github.com/aliu112)\> \<[Kenneth Do](https://github.com/kdo055)\>

- > You will be forming a group of **THREE** students and work on an interesting project that you will propose yourself (in this `README.md` document).
-You can pick any project that you'd like, but it needs ot implement three design patterns.
-Each of the members in a group is expected to work on at least one design pattern and its test cases.
-You can, of course, help each other, but it needs to be clear who will be responsible for which pattern and for which general project features.

  > ## Expectations
  > * Incorporate **three** distinct design patterns, *two* of the design patterns need to be taught in this course: